 They made more modern-looking point-contact diodes in the GSD series: this stands for 'germanium spitzen diode'.
 The image shows a GSD5/40.

-They made a good number of diodes (I list with GSD prefix, prefixes K and G are also possible):
+They made a good number of diodes (I list with GSD prefix, prefixes K and G are also possible, and yes, some part numbers have a comma in them):

-all of which had G and K equivalents.
+all of which may have had G and K equivalents.

 I am interested in obtaining most of these diodes by TeKaDe.
 If you know about TeKaDe's earliest semiconductors, or have have some for sale or trade, please